basemmerink/fungal-twitch/README.md

 # Fungal Twitch

-Fungal Twitch lets Twitch chat pick the materials for a fungal shift
+Fungal Twitch is a Noita mod that lets Twitch chat pick the materials for a fungal shift

 ## Installation